-The SWCRPC offers a wide range of transportation planning services for the Region based on our annual funding sources that typically include Transportation Planning Initiative, Safe Routes to School, municipal project management and other special studies.
+The SWCRPC offers a wide range of transportation planning services for the Region based on our annual funding sources that typically include Transportation Planning Initiative, municipal project management and other special studies.
 Our transportation program is based on VTrans’ Transportation Planning Initiative Manual and Guidebook , 19 V.S.A. §101 , and seeks to implement our Regional Transportation Plan.
-A significant amount of the transportation work done by SWCRPC is carried out through participation in Vermont’s Transportation Planning Initiative which is a collaboration between the Vermont Agency of Transportation (VTrans), the eleven Vermont Regional Planning Commissions.
-The FFY 2016 TPI Work Program details all the work that will be carried out in Southern Windsor County in conjunction with this initiative.
-In November 2014 SWCRPC completed its update to the Regional Transportation Plan.

-SWCRPC has a Transportation Advisory Committee (TAC) that advises on regional transportation issues with representatives from each community in southern Windsor County, an ex-officio representative from VTrans and up to two “at-large” members.
-Part of their work includes an annual prioritization of regional transportation projects (click here for the 2016 priorities) which helps VTrans to prioritize their work across the state.
+A Transportation Advisory Committee (TAC) advises the SWCRPC on transportation issues in the region.
+TAC members include representatives from each municipality in Southern Windsor County, an ex-officio representative from VTrans and up to four “at-large” members.
+Part of their work includes an annual prioritization of regional transportation projects (click here for the 2018 priorities) which helps VTrans to prioritize their work across the state.
 More information about the TAC’s meetings, agendas and work can be found on their webpage.

 In May 2016 VTrans unveiled its new “511” website – http://newengland511.org/ – which gives up-to-date travel information for state roads in Vermont, New Hampshire and Maine.
 Information for interstates, US highways and state highways includes traffic incidents, roadwork, traffic speeds, condition cameras, road conditions, etc.

-Projects around Southern Windsor County occurring this year (2016)
+Projects around Southern Windsor County occurring in 2018

 There are a number of upcoming major bridge and road construction projects due for the region or nearby.
-See below for basic information about these projects and contact Katharine for more information.
-(Table last updated 4/14/2016)
+Please contact Anthony for more information and to be added to the contact list for upcoming construction projects.

 How do bridges get designed and built?